zsquareplusc/python-embedded-launcher/README.rst

 The resulting binaries will be placed in the ``launcher_tool`` directory so that they are available as data files for the Python tool.

+Note that the source and wheel releases already contain precompiled exes.

 Requirements